Set up the tutorial data and initialize a Data Context¶

 The NYC taxi data we’re going to use in this tutorial is an open data set which is updated every month.
 Each record in the data corresponds to one taxi ride and contains information such as the pick up and drop-off location, the payment amount, and the number of passengers, among others.

-In this tutorial, we provide two tables, each with a 10,000 row sample of the Yellow Taxi Trip Records set:
+In this tutorial, we provide two CSV files, each with a 10,000 row sample of the Yellow Taxi Trip Records set:

 If we compare the